Formula Money data

 • MEDIA, including a breakdown of the value of broadcast media exposure to F1ís sponsors and team owners, and analysis of the editorial print media coverage of F1ís sponsors.

-• GP2 SERIES, including details of the team budgets and sponsorship values in F1ís feeder series.
+• FORMULA TWO, including details of the team budgets and sponsorship values in F1ís feeder series.

 For those looking to get involved in the sport for the first time, Formula Money addresses in detail core questions such as how much it costs to sponsor a team, what are the teamsí overheads and returns, and where the revenues from hosting a race end up.

-The Formula Money report and ROI Review are invaluable guides to the sport for both potential and existing stakeholders, such as sponsors, team owners, driver managers and race promoters.
+The Formula Money reports and ROI Review are invaluable guides to the sport for both potential and existing stakeholders, such as sponsors, team owners, driver managers and race promoters.

 Abu Dhabi Executive Affairs Authority, Aldar, Alpinestars, Audi Motorsport, Bahrain International Circuit, BBC, BMW, Bridgestone, British Racing Drivers' Club, Canada Economic Development, Circuit de Catalunya, Coca-Cola, Confederation of Australian Motorsport, Credit Suisse, Deloitte, Deutsche Bank, Diageo, ESPN, Federation Francaise du Sport Automobile, FIA, Federation Internationale de Motocyclisme, Formula One Teams Association, Force India, Goldman Sachs, Haymarket, Hockenheimring, Honda, Hungaroring, ING, Istanbul Chamber of Commerce, JP Morgan, Hackett, Kangaroo, KPMG, Korean Grand Prix, Manchester City, McLaren, Mercedes, Morgan Stanley, NASCAR, News Corp, North One Television, Nurburgring, Philip Morris, Populous, Porsche, Prodrive, Puma, RBS, Raine, Red Bull Racing, Renault F1, RTL, Santander, Sepang International Circuit, Singapore GP, Sir Jackie Stewart, Shell, Total, Toro Rosso, Toyota, UBS, United Spirits, United States Grand Prix, Virgin, Walt Disney Company, Yamaha